Are Reverse Mortgages a Good Idea? What are the Advantages of a reverse mortgage?

 You retain complete ownership of your home.

-A reverse mortgage allows you to keep your name on the title of your home.
+A reverse mortgage allows you to keep your name on the title of your home—this is just one of many reverse mortgage benefits.
 You have full control over the home, which means maintaining home ownership responsibilities.
 For example, you must still take care of general home maintenance and any necessary repairs.
 You must also pay property taxes and homeowners insurance.
 You are able to sell your home at any time and will receive 100 percent of the remaining equity after you repay the loan.

 The reverse mortgage funds are tax free.